joao-pamper/CMPUT-366/README.md

+##CMPUT 366
-# Assignments for my Search and Planning in AI course at the U of A.
+Assignments for my Search and Planning in AI course at the U of A.